-LMC: ADR: Ethnic/Multicultural Studies; DA TRANSFER: UC; CSU Gen. Ed.
+TRANSFER: UC; CSU Gen. Ed.
 Area C2, D, US-1; IGETC Area 4C

-HIST-047 History and Cultures of Native Americans in North America (from 1830 to the Present)
+HIST-047 History of Native Americans since 1830

 This survey course covers the history of Native American Indians with a brief introduction of the removal period and beginning with their fight for western lands in the 1830s to the end of the Twentieth Century and their fight for rights and resources.
 The focus of this course will be on the continuous struggle and fight for sovereignty by Native American cultures.
 Particular focus will be on the fight for western lands; adapting to a changing world; civilizing Native Americans through Americanization and the educational assault; the survival and endurance of social, political, cultural, and religious traditions; modern Indian warfare through critical analysis of the second Wounded Knee and the takeover of Alcatraz Island, and the rise of Indian militancy and civil rights with particular attention to AIM; Native American struggle for rights and natural resources; and the challenge of reservation life, poverty, violence, unemployment, and alcohol dependency.
 May not be repeated.
 SC